 Type 6: The Loyalist’s Anxiety Spiral

-The Core Struggle: Apologies trigger your worst-case scenario thinking.
-As a security protector, your emotional safety depends on predictability, and not knowing whether forgiveness is coming triggers every alarm you have.
-You oscillate between over-apologizing and defensive justification.
+As a security protector, your emotional safety depends on predictability, and not knowing whether forgiveness is coming trips every alarm you have.
+You oscillate between over-apologizing (to prevent catastrophe) and defensive justification (to protect against rejection).
+Both read as noise to the person on the other end.

 The Inner Monologue: “What if they never forgive me?
 What if this ruins everything?
 But wait, maybe it wasn’t entirely my fault…”